 That's from The Case of Charles Dexter Ward* by HP Lovecraft.

-Imagine then some crazed wizard sets an incantation to a bostin beat and puts it on the internet, where it goes viral.
+Imagine that some crazed wizard sets an incantation to a bostin beat and puts it on the internet, where it goes viral.
 People start sharing it on social media, celebrities pick it up and share it, and now it's being played hundreds of times a day and the original video has millions of views.

 Is that enough power to make something happen?
 What does it do?
 How do you stop it?
 Not even Delta Green has the clout to shut down Twitter...